 The Institute of Ageing and Chronic Disease is proud to support a range of public outreach and engagement activities.
-We believe that ensuring that our research is accessible to those outside of our Institute is beneficial, not just for those able to learn about our work, but in guiding the focus of our research, ensuring that we are constantly referencing real world problems when formulating our hypothesis and applying strategies.
+We believe that ensuring that our research is accessible to those outside of our Institute is beneficial, not just for those able to learn about our work, but in guiding the focus of our research, ensuring that we are constantly referencing real-world problems when applying strategies and exploring new avenues of research.

 Meetings are held 3 times a year with the aim of:

-- Providing a new pair of eyes for reseach ideas
+- Providing a new pair of eyes for research ideas

 - Helping researchers to write lay summaries